 Local Alliance member and family support is a priority for us.

-Through our network of nine Service Hubs and member forums we:
+Through our network of eight Service Hubs we:

 - provide practical support for Alliance members, early years practitioners and families across England

-- work closely with partners — including local authorities, community organisations and funding agencies — across the country to deliver a range of affordable early years services to all kinds of families
+- work closely with partners — including local authorities, community organisations and funding agencies — to deliver a range of affordable early years services

 Services provided by the Early Years Alliance